-This Margarita on the Rocks recipe took me years of research and I have finally found the absolute best one ever!
-This simple and sensational agave margarita has only 4 ingredients.
-You don’t need expensive liqueurs or mixes to make this ultimate tequila cocktail!
+This simple Margarita cocktail recipe took me years of research and I have finally found the absolute best one ever!
+This easy agave margarita has only 4 ingredients.
+You don’t need expensive liqueurs or mixes to make this classic cocktail!

 If you’ve been around ACT for a bit, you know that I LOVE Margaritas – especially ones served on the rocks!
-Whether it’s this slightly exotic Tamarind Margarita or this gorgeously red Hibiscus Margarita, this is one tequila cocktail I never tire of.
+Whether it’s this slightly exotic Tamarind Margarita or this gorgeously red Hibiscus Margarita, this is one cocktail I never tire of.

-So, for years I’ve searched for the perfect easy margarita recipe.
+So, for years I’ve searched for the perfect margarita recipe.

 And I found it.
 Finally.
 And Yes, the search was worth it!

-So what makes this margarita cocktail the BEST?
+So what makes this margarita on the rocks the BEST?

 The tequila – and yes, I’m serious.
 But it isn’t about the brand!
 Read on to find out why the type of tequila used makes such a difference!

-- Reposado tequila – most margarita recipes use silver tequila but using Reposado tequila is THE gamechanger!
+- Tequila – most margarita recipes use silver tequila but using Reposado is THE gamechanger!
 Reposado is smoother, with hints of vanilla and caramel which is why you don’t need Grand Marnier or Triple Sec.

-- Fresh limes – ditch the margarita mix, fresh lime juice tastes so much better!
+- Fresh limes – ditch the sweet and sour mix, fresh lime juice tastes so much better!

-Blanco: Unaged, Blanco tequila has a more neutral flavor and is a bit harsher than aged tequilas.
+- Blanco: sometimes called “silver”, isn’t aged and has a neutral flavor and is a bit harsher than aged tequilas.
 Most margarita recipes use this type of tequila – but you don’t have to!

-- Tequila Gold: This is a Blanco tequila that has additional colorings and/or flavorings are added to resemble an aged tequila.
+- Tequila Gold: This is a Blanco tequila that has additional colorings and/or flavorings added to taste more like an aged tequila.

-Reposado: aged in wooden barrels from 2 to 11 months.
-This tequila is mellower and has a bit of a caramel flavor which makes for a smooth margarita.
+- Reposado: aged in wooden barrels from 2 to 11 months.
+It’s mellower and has a bit of a caramel flavor which makes for a smooth margarita.

 It really depends upon the cocktail!
-Blanco tequila works very well in mixed drinks with other strong flavors.
+Blanco works very well in mixed drinks with other strong flavors.
 Reposado has a bit more flavor and but also works really well in most cocktails – and especially a margarita.
-The Anejo’s are more like aged whiskies and are really intended for straight sipping.
+The Anejo’s are more like aged whiskeys and are intended for straight sipping.

 - Juice your limes: If you’re making these for a crowd, you can juice the limes several hours in advance.
 Hold on to some of the juiced limes to use to rim the glass!